nicolargo/glances/docs/glances-doc.rst

 | If disk used is ``>70%``, then status is set to ``"WARNING"``
 | If disk used is ``>90%``, then status is set to ``"CRITICAL"``

+Note: limits values can be overwrited in the configuration file ([filesystem] section).

 Processes list
 --------------